-Associate's degree programs in computer information technology are generally offered at community colleges or technical schools.
-These are typically 2-year programs that result in an Associate of Science or Associate of Applied Science degree, and they may additionally prepare graduates to test for industry certifications in operating systems or programming languages.
-Students are taught to install and upgrade software and hardware, develop computer networks, and to assess the information and computer needs of an organization.
-Some schools require applicants to pass competency tests.
+Associate's degrees are typically 2-year programs that result in an Associate of Science or Associate of Applied Science degree.
+They prepare graduates to test for industry certifications in operating systems or programming languages.

 - Hardware fundamentals